fourstring/sheetfs/README.md

 * `fsclient`: the client of our DFS, encapsulates all RPC interactions between Filesystem nodes.
 Applications should refer to this package.
 * `master`: codes of MasterNode of our filesystem.
 This package can be built into a standalone executable file, which should be run as a MasterNode process.
 * `datanode`: codes of DataNode.
-This package can be built into a standalone executable file, which should be run as a MasterNode process.
+This package can be built into a standalone executable file, which should be run as a DataNode process.
 * `protocol`: defines gRPC protocol between the client and nodes of filesystem.
 * `election`: encapsulates common election algorithms using Zookeeper
 * `common_journal`: common journaling support for replication in a cluster using Kafka